uccser/cs-unplugged/docs/source/author/topics.rst

 ==============================================================================

-The following flow charts will take you step by step through the process of adding new content to the topics application.
+The following flow charts will take you step by step through the process of adding new content to the topics application, and you can click the 'Read more' items on flowcharts to be taken to the relevant section in the documentation.
+Below this section is full details on how to structure and write the configuration files for the topics application.

 .. _adding-topics-content-topic: